iAlan02/katacoda-scenarios/gitlab-101/get-started/step1.md

 ## Task

-We'll be cloning an empty project named _exercise_.
+We'll be cloning an empty project.

 First lets run `ls`{{execute}} to see we are over an empty directory.